gophercoders/website/content/gophercoders-in-schools.md

     * Using numbers and words in Go
     * Using variables, including why we need them
     * Keyboard input and screen output
-    * Selection and computers make a decisions
+    * Selection and how computers make a decisions
     * Repetition how and why we repeat things
 * Spring Term - Design and code a simple game
     * Program modularization with functions and packages